Content Optimization Strategy: 20 Tips to Drive Leads and Traffic

 That said, visuals can just as easily become distracting.
 Ensure they’re relevant to the text around them to get the most out of them.

-You can include your target keyword in the file title, image caption, and alt text (also known as alt tags) to further optimize any media elements for search engines.
+You can include your target keyword in the file title, image caption, and alt text (also known as alt tags) to further optimize any media elements for video and image search results.

 7. Leverage internal links